logicly-au/pmhc-mds-spec/doc/validation-rules.rst

 UA Episode
 ~~~~~~~~~~

-  1. Refer to :ref:`key-current-validations` for Episode Key validations
+  #.
+Refer to :ref:`key-current-validations` for Episode Key validations
-  2. :ref:`dfn-episode_key` must be an existing PMHC episode within the PMHC MDS.
+  #. :ref:`dfn-episode_key` must be an existing PMHC episode within the PMHC MDS.
+  #.
+The program type of the linked Episode record must be '9: Universal Aftercare'
-  3. The :ref:`dfn-primary_nominated_professional_consent_date`
+  #.
+The :ref:`dfn-primary_nominated_professional_consent_date`

      * must not be before 1 January 2019
      * and must not be before :ref:`dfn-referral_date`